zhmiao/OpenLongTailRecognition-OLTR/README.md

 python main.py --config ./config/Places_LT/stage_2_meta_embedding.py --test_open
 ```

+## CAUTION
+The current code was prepared using single GPU.
+The use of multi-GPU can cause problems.

 ## License and Citation
 The use of this software is RESTRICTED to **non-commercial research and educational purposes**.
 ```